State AGs, Justice Department discuss Google antitrust probe

-WASHINGTON (Reuters) - State attorneys general investigating Alphabet Inc’s Google unit met on Tuesday with U.S. Justice Department officials to coordinate efforts to probe the search and advertising giant, officials told Reuters.
+WASHINGTON (Reuters) - State attorneys general investigating Alphabet Inc’s Google unit (GOOGL.O) met on Tuesday with U.S. Justice Department officials to coordinate efforts to probe the search and advertising giant, officials told Reuters.

 The attorneys general of Texas, Utah and Nebraska were among those in attendance.
 Utah Attorney General Sean Reyes said one goal of the gathering was to coordinate efforts, with the goal of wrapping up the probe by the end of the year.